MichaelELeonard/SQLAlchemy-Challenge/README.md

 ### EXPLORATORY STATION ANALYSIS

-In this section we analyzed the nine most active weather stations.
+In the exploratory station analysis, we analyzed the nine most active weather stations.
 A histogram was then created from the final year data for the most active station, with the temperature on the x-axis and the frequence on the y-axis.

 <img src="Pics/Most active stations.png" width="190" height="189">